relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Using-ObjectManagerService.md

 }
 ```

-For now, method GetAll does not support workspace level search, so if you need to do it please use the Query method.
+For now, method [GetAll](/api/Relativity.Testing.Framework.Api.ObjectManagement.IObjectService.html#Relativity_Testing_Framework_Api_ObjectManagement_IObjectService_GetAll__1) does not support workspace level search, so if you need to do it please use the [Query](/api/Relativity.Testing.Framework.Api.ObjectManagement.IObjectService.html#Relativity_Testing_Framework_Api_ObjectManagement_IObjectService_Query__1) method.

 ---
 **NOTE**

-You should understand that object manager do not support all of the Relativity artifacts, please check the list of supported artifacts [here](https://platform.relativity.com/RelativityOne/Content/RSAPI/Searching_Relativity/Searching_Relativity.htm#SystemTypes).
+You should understand that [object manager service](/api/Relativity.Testing.Framework.Api.ObjectManagement.IObjectService.html) does not support all of the Relativity artifacts, please check the list of supported artifacts [here](https://platform.relativity.com/RelativityOne/Content/RSAPI/Searching_Relativity/Searching_Relativity.htm#SystemTypes).

 ---